Lwideman76/LW-ETL-project/README.md

-# LW-Capstone-project
+# Advanced ETL Techniques: Loan and Credit Card Data Analysis

-# Capstone Project: Loan Application and Credit Card Data Analysis
+# Project Overview

-This project involves building an ETL process to analyze a Loan Application dataset and a Credit Card dataset.
-The goal of this project is to demonstrate my data engineering skills by cleaning, transforming, and visualizing data to provide actionable insights for anyone who views it
+This project involves building an ETL (Extract, Transform, Load) process to analyze a Loan Application dataset and a Credit Card dataset.
+The goal of this project is to demonstrate my data engineering skills by cleaning, transforming, and visualizing data to provide actionable insights.

 ## Setup and Installation